HPCBio/16S-rDNA-dada2-pipeline/README.md

-      --trimFor                     Set length of R1 (--trimFor) that needs to be trimmed (set 0 if no trimming is needed) --trimRev                     Set length of R2 (--trimRev) that needs to be trimmed (set 0 if no trimming is needed) --reference                   Path to taxonomic database to be used for annotation (e.g. gg_13_8_train_set_97.fa.gz) Other options:
+      --trimFor                     Set length of R1 (--trimFor) that needs to be trimmed (set 0 if no trimming is needed) --trimRev                     Set length of R2 (--trimRev) that needs to be trimmed (set 0 if no trimming is needed) --reference                   Path to taxonomic database to be used for annotation (e.g. gg_13_8_train_set_97.fa.gz)

+    Other arguments:
+      --pool                        Should sample pooling be used to aid identification of low-abundance ASVs?
+Options are                                         pseudo pooling: "pseudo", true: "T", false: "F"
       --outdir                      The output directory where the results will be saved --email                       Set this parameter to your e-mail address to get a summary e-mail with details of the run                                     sent to you when the workflow exits
       -name                         Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random                                     mnemonic.

+    Trimming arguments (optional):
+      --truncFor                    Select minimum acceptable length for R1 (--truncFor).
+Reads shorter than this are                                             discarded (default 0, no trimming).
+      --truncRev                    Select minimum acceptable length for R2 (--truncRev).
+Reads shorter than this are                                             discarded (default 0, no trimming).
+      --maxEEFor                    After truncation, R1 reads with higher than maxEE "expected errors" will be discarded.
+EE                                     = sum(10^(-Q/10)), default=2
+      --maxEERev                    After truncation, R2 reads with higher than maxEE "expected errors" will be discarded.
+EE                                     = sum(10^(-Q/10)), default=2
+      --truncQ                      Truncate reads at the first instance of a quality score less than or equal to truncQ;                                         default=2
+      --maxN                        After truncation, sequences with more than maxN Ns will be discarded.
+Note that dada()                                         does not allow Ns; default=0
+      --maxLen                      Remove reads with length greater than maxLen. maxLen is enforced before trimming and                                           truncation; default=Inf (no maximum)
+      --minLen                      Remove reads with length less than minLen. minLen is enforced after trimming and                                               truncation; default=20

+      Merging arguments (optional):
+      --minOverlap                  The minimum length of the overlap required for merging R1 and R2; default=20 (dada2                                           package default=12)
+      --maxMismatch                 The maximum mismatches allowed in the overlap region; default=0.
+      --trimOverhang                If "T" (true), "overhangs" in the alignment between R1 and R2 are trimmed off.
+"Overhangs"                                     are when R2 extends past the start of R1, and vice-versa, as can happen when reads are longer than the amplicon and read into the other-direction primer region.
+Default="F" (false)

+      Taxonomic arguments (optional):
+      --species                     Specify path to fasta file.
+See dada2 addSpecies() for more detail.

      Help:
       --help                        Will print out summary above when executing nextflow run uct-cbio/16S-rDNA-dada2-pipeline                                     --help

 ## Prerequisites